AmalAljabri/Wrangle-and-Analyze-Data/README.md

 - Storing Data
 The cleaned dataset was stored in a CSV file named twitter_archive_master.csv.

-- Analyzing and Visualizing Data
+- Analyzing and Visualizing Data<br/>
 The cleaned dataset was analyzed and insights regarding the following I conclude:<br/>
 • The top ten of the most prediction dog type.<br/>
 •	The percentage of different dog stages.<br/>